2023 Cannich wildfire: Aftermath

 The fire, which left the landscape blackened with ash, destroyed around 50% of the Corrimony nature reserve as well as large areas of land owned by Forestry and Land Scotland.
-Simon McLaughlin, who is the nature reserve's site manager, spoke at the time of his concern at the lack of chicks in the habitat, which would usually be merging from their nests.
+Simon McLaughlin, who is the nature reserve's site manager, spoke at the time of his concern at the lack of chicks in the habitat, which would usually be emerging from their nests.
 The RSPB put together an emergency appeal to raise funds they could use to support the area's recovery, which raised over £200,000.
-In October 2023, RSPB Scotland said that their nature reserve was starting to recover from the fire and McLaughlin estimated that in 5-6 years time it will have recovered fully.
+In October 2023, RSPB Scotland said that their nature reserve was starting to recover from the fire and McLaughlin estimated that in 5-6 years it will have recovered fully.

-Almost a year on from the blaze, the RSPB said that the impact of restoration efforts could be seen and McLaughlin said that "the green shoots of recovery are already starting to show".
+Almost a year on from the blaze, the RSPB said that the impact of restoration efforts could be seen, and McLaughlin said that "the green shoots of recovery are already starting to show".
 The funds raised by the appeal were put towards replanting trees, rebuilding deer fencing and better preparing the nature reserve for future fires.
 Barratt Homes and conservation charity Trees for Life also helped with restoration work at the reserve.